michaelruocco/spring-cloud-function/README.md

 make run
 ```

-This will start up a container running dynamodb on port 8000 named widget-dynamodb and the application
-running on port 8080.
+This will start up a two docker containers, one running dynamodb and another running the application on port 8080.

 Once the server is up and running you can send requests to it.
 However, because
 there is no API gateway running on your local machine you have to send a more complex request, because